MohammadMustafa23/UniFetch-Media/client/unifetch-media/README.md

-# UniFetch-Media
-⭐  🚧 UniFetch Media is a MERN-stack media management application currently under development.
-The project focuses on building a modern, responsive UI, secure authentication, and a scalable backend architecture.
+⭐ UniFetch Media is a full-stack MERN media management platform that enables users to fetch, organize, and manage media from multiple platforms.
+It features secure authentication, real-time download tracking, cloud storage integration, and a modern responsive UI, built with a scalable backend architecture.